olinjs/olinjs/classes/class07/homework.md

 ####Getting set up with FB OAuth
 In order to use Passport with Facebook, you'll need an application ID and secret key.
 You can get these by signing up as a developer on [Facebook's developer website](https://developers.facebook.com/) and creating a new application (under 'My Apps').
 The only setting you will need to change for this application is to set 'Site URL' to `http://localhost:3000` so Facebook knows where to redirect OAuth requests.
 Note that when you deploy to Heroku, you will need to change this to your apps `herokuapp.com` address.

 When we start working on projects, you might want to have a live version of your site deployed while you continue to work on it locally.
-In order to do this, you might consider having to Facebook applications: `my-app` and `my-app-dev`.
+In order to do this, you might consider having two Facebook applications: `my-app` and `my-app-dev`.
 Then you can set up your local application to use `my-app-dev`, and your deployed site to use `my-app`.

 ###Submission
 After you've received the 'ok' to push your application to Heroku, fill out the [homework submission survey](http://goo.gl/forms/FeqpKu3ifj).